OpenSourceWorkflow/generator-kickstart/README.md

 * Linters ensure a high quality of code
 * Components and documentation standards makes it easy for teams to work together on a project
-* Dependency management makes it easy to work with an unified set of 3rd party libraries
+* Dependency management make it easy to work with an unified set of 3rd party libraries
 * Kickstart promotes test driven development for your JavaScript
 * The whole setup is fully adjustable to fit your needs
 * and many more